conbinicoin/conbinicoin/contrib/ci-workers/README.md

 # Setting up a latent worker on Amazon EC2

-- Add a regular (non-latent) worker to the master.cfg for dev-ci.litecoinz.info, and deploy the changes.
+- Add a regular (non-latent) worker to the master.cfg for dev-ci.conbinicoin.com, and deploy the changes.
   - This enables the Ansible playbook to run to completion, ending in the worker connecting to the master.

 - Start a basic EC2 instance using the template AMI for the target OS.
-  - Choose the smallest instance size, it won't be used for building LitecoinZ.
+  - Choose the smallest instance size, it won't be used for building ConbiniCoin.

 - Figure out which user to log into the instance with.
   - E.g. for the Ubuntu template, use "ubuntu" instead of "root"